-The Company is assessed based on minimum tax because it does not have an assessable profit and taxable profit for the year ended 31 December 2021.
-The company calculated minimum tax at 0.5% of gross turnover for the year, less franked investment income.
-The charge for taxation in these financial statements is based on the provisions of section 33 subsection (2) of the Companies Income Tax Act, CAP C21, LFN, 2004 as amended by the Finance Act, 2021.
-The company applied this rule in its financial statements and hence was liable to pay a minimum tax of N812.21 million (2020: N439.8 million) for the year.
+The Company is assessed based on minimum tax because it does not have a taxable profit for the year ended 31 December 2022.
+The Company calculated the minimum tax at 0.5% of gross turnover for the year, less franked investment income.
+The assessment based on the minimum tax and the charge for taxation in these financial statements are in accordance with the provisions of Section 33 (1) and (2) of the Companies Income Tax Act, CAP C21, LFN, 2004, as amended by the Finance Act 2021.
+The Company applied this rule in its financial statements and, hence, was liable to pay a minimum tax of \$738.06 million (2021: \$812.21 million) for the year.